Options such as flexible work or life and career coaching will help you find the right work-life balance. Make going back to work a success.

 Training and upskilling

-To boost your confidence in your return to work, you should consider upskilling.
-In order to tackle the challenges that come with today’s fast-changing work environment, we need to adapt by staying relevant and making sure our skills are always on demand.
+To boost your confidence when going back to work, you should consider upskilling.
+To tackle the challenges that come with today’s fast-changing work environment, we need to adapt by staying relevant and making sure our skills are always on demand.
 Your manager can help identify and arrange any necessary training for you.
-A lot of exceptional training resources are now available online so you can even start a course before your return to work.
+A lot of exceptional training resources are now available online, so you can even start a course before going back to work.
 Springboard is a good example of an online training platform that keeps you up to speed in your learning.

 These might be relevant to you, or you might be looking for something else entirely.
 Think about what will work for your situation.